mne-tools/mne-python/doc/source/manual/sampledata.rst

 In the MEG/EEG experiment, checkerboard patterns were presented into the left and right visual field, interspersed by tones to the left or right ear.
-The interval between the stimuli was 750 ms. Occasionally an smiley face was presented at the center of the visual field.
+The interval between the stimuli was 750 ms. Occasionally a smiley face was presented at the center of the visual field.
 The subject was asked to press a key with the right index finger as soon as possible after the appearance of the face.
 A listing of the corresponding trigger codes is provided in :ref:`BABDHIFJ`